munnu-enzo/task-6-Sales-Trend-Analysis/README.md

 - SQLite (via sqliteonline.com)

 Screenshots
-All outputs are provided in the screenshots folder.
+All outputs are provided in the screenshots